 Garden waste collections start on 1st March 2018 and for this year only all residents will receive collections in March to dispose of any garden waste gathered over the winter.
 Charges for the service will start on the 1st April 2018 and only households that have subscribed will have their brown bin(s) emptied after this date.

 It is recommended to register for the scheme well in advance of the 1st April.
-If you subscribe by 23rd March your documents will be posted by the end of March.
-Following this date, it can take up to 10 working days for us to register the requests and post out the documents to you.
+Please note - it can take up to 10 working days for us to register the requests and post out the documents to you.

 We collect garden waste every two weeks between 1st March to 30th November, on the same day that we collect your recycling and food waste.
 Please note, the garden waste service is a seasonal service and collections will not be provided in December, January and February.